Posted by Ben Disseldorp in Muscle Building

 544 + 760 = 1214

-Now to determine your carbohydrates, subtract the above number from your total calories required to put on muscle.
+Now to determine your carbohydrates, subtract the above number from the total calories required to put on muscle.

 Ben's total calorie requirement is 3350.